oktetlabs/styleguides/cguide.md

 subsystem to which this file belongs.
 This line must be same for all files of this subsystem.

 Module description is a short description of a source file.
-It should be started with upper-case letter, and finished with dot.
+It should start with an upper-case letter, and end with a dot.

 Copyright notice must provide information about copyright holder of this work.
 This line must consist of the word `Copyright`, copyright sign